-- 27 The major contributing factors to soil fertility depletion in Africa are breakdown in traditional - 28 practices and low priority given to the rural areas.
-Increasing pressure on land due to high human - 29 population has led to breakdown in traditional farming systems whereby foollowing, cereal-legume - 30 intercropping, mixed crop-livestock farming and opening of new lands maintained soil fertility [4]. - 31 | Limited attention is given by African governments to rural areas where farming is carried out. -As a - 32 result most smallholder farmers, who produce about 90% of its food, lack the credit to purchase - 33 | fertilizers to replenish soil fertility.
-In 30 years (i.e. from the year 1967 1997), about 75 kg P/ha was - lost from about 200 million cultivated land in 37 African countries [5].
-The continent is now loosing - 35 0.5 million tons of P every year from its cultivated lands which is much higher than its annual - 36 consumption of 0.26 million tons P [6].
+27 The major contributing factors to soil fertility depletion in Africa are breakdown in traditional 28 practices and low priority given to the rural areas.
+Increasing pressure on land due to high human 29 population has led to breakdown in traditional farming systems whereby fallowing, cereal-legume 30 intercropping, mixed crop-livestock farming and opening of new lands maintained soil fertility [4].
+31 Limited attention is given by African governments to rural areas where farming is carried out.
+As a 32 result most smallholder farmers, who produce about 90% of its food, lack the credit to purchase 33 fertilizers to replenish soil fertility.
+In 30 years (i.e. from the year 1967 - 1997), about 75 kg P/ha was 34 lost from about 200 million cultivated land in 37 African countries [5].
+The continent is now loosing 35 0.5 million tons of P every year from its cultivated lands which is much higher than its annual 36 consumption of 0.26 million tons P [6].

-- 37 Nearly three-quarters of farmlands in Africa are nutrient depleted, lowering crop yield to one-quarter - 38 of the global average ([7].
-At the same time, more nutrients continue to be removed each year than are - 39 added in the form of fertilizer, crop residues and manure.
-Nutrient balance studies in the 1990s - 40 suggested average annual P depletion of 2.5 kg P/ha [5].
-Intensively cultivated highlands in East - 41 Africa looses Intensively cultivated highlands in East Africa loose an estimated 5 kg P/ha year, - 42 whereas croplands in the Sahel looses croplands in the Sahel loose 2 kg P/ha [8].
-Therefore, most - 43 African soils have low levels of soil available P to support high crop production required for its - already high and increasing human population.
+Nearly three-quarters of farmlands in Africa are nutrient depleted, lowering crop yield to one-quarter of the global average [7].
+At the same time, more nutrients continue to be removed each year than are added in the form of fertilizer, crop residues and manure.
+Nutrient balance studies in the 1990s suggested average annual P depletion of 2.5 kg P/ha [5].
+Intensively cultivated highlands in East Africa loose an estimated 5 kg P/ha year, whereas croplands in the Sahel loose 2 kg P/ha [8].
+Therefore, most African soils have low levels of soil available P to support high crop production required for its already high and increasing human population.

-1.3 Sources of Phosphorus for Soil Fertility Replenishment
+44 1.3 Sources of Phosphorus for Soil Fertility Replenishment

-- 46 Phosphorus is the second most limiting nutrient to crop production after nitrogen (N) in many tropical - 47 soils including Africa [9].
-While soil N can be replenished through biological nitrogen fixation from - 48 atmospheric sources, P sources are not renewable through such biological means [5, 10].
-Therefore, - 49 soil P replenishment is mainly through inorganic fertilizer sources from phosphate rocks (PR) with - 50 minor sources from manures, guano and human excreta [11].
-The main source of P fertilizer is finite - 51 and this poses a great danger to world food production, especially in African due to its high human - 52 population growth rate compared to other parts of the worldk.
+Phosphorus is the second most limiting nutrient to crop production after nitrogen (N) in many tropical soils including Africa [9].
+While soil N can be replenished through biological nitrogen fixation from atmospheric sources, P sources are not renewable through such biological means [5, 10].
+Therefore, soil P replenishment is mainly through inorganic fertilizer sources from phosphate rocks (PR) with minor sources from manures, guano and human excreta [11].
+The main source of P fertilizer is finite and this poses a great danger to world food production, especially in African due to its high human population growth rate compared to other parts of the world.

-1.4 Phosphorus Fertilizer Use in Africa Compared to Other Parts of the World
+52 1.4 Phosphorus Fertilizer Use in Africa Compared to Other Parts of the World